JustWhit3/ptc-print/README.md

 <img src="https://github.com/JustWhit3/ptc-print/blob/main/img/benchmarks/cpu_time/stdout_stream.png">

+Without performance optimizations `ptc::print` is slightly slower than the others.

 ### Benchmarking the runtime with performance improvements

 Extra studies are performed using consistent improvements in the runtime, thanks to the `PTC_ENABLE_PERFORMANCE_IMPROVEMENTS` macro usage (see [here](#install-and-use) for more information).
 Using this macro definition will consistently speed-up the `ptc::print` object, as you can see from the following plots.